 Adding Data Centre

-- Under Cassandra Options section, select your Network and Security settings.
-The Summary section displays a brief summary of your datacenter configurations and pricing details.
-Once all the required information is filled in, click Submit Request button.
+Finally, the Confirmation section displays a brief summary of your datacenter configurations and pricing details.
+Once you have verified the details, click the Add Data Center button.
 Note: To ensure consistent stability and performance, Instaclustr support will verify the health of your cluster before provisioning an additional data centre.
 We aim to complete this process within one business day and will contact you once the additional data centre has been provisioned.